-- (b) details of the delivery to and storage of construction materials on the site; - (c) a considerate constructors scheme; - (d) a scheme for the notification of any significant construction impacts on local residents to local residents and the relevant planning authority; - (e) a scheme for impact piling, or other means of pile driving, addressing methods and duration of piling and stating the criteria according to which pile driving is chosen, which must require impact piling to be limited to the following times unless such impact piling is required because of an emergency- - (i) Monday to Friday: 0900 to 1800 hours; - (ii) Saturday: 0900to 1300 hours; and - (iii) no impact piling on Sunday or public holidays; - (f) written details of the surface water drainage systems (including means of pollution control and an assessment of the risks to, and mitigation measures designed to protect controlled waters) to be employed during the construction of that phase of the authorised development; and - (g) details of monitoring measures. - (3) All construction works must be implemented in accordance with the approved CEMP.
+- (b) details of the delivery to and storage of construction materials on the site; - (c) a considerate constructors scheme; - (d) a scheme for the notification of any significant construction impacts on local residents to local residents and the relevant planning authority; - (e) a scheme for impact piling, or other means of pile driving, addressing methods and duration of piling and stating the criteria according to which pile driving is chosen, which must require impact piling to be limited to the following times unless such impact piling is required because of an emergency- - (i) Monday to Friday: 0900 to 1800 hours; - (ii) Saturday: 0900 to 1300 hours; and - (iii) no impact piling on Sunday or public holidays; - (f) written details of the surface water drainage systems (including means of pollution control and an assessment of the risks to, and mitigation measures designed to protect controlled waters) to be employed during the construction of that phase of the authorised development; and - (g) details of monitoring measures.

+(3) All construction works must be implemented in accordance with the approved CEMP for the relevant phase of the authorised development.